finos/perspective/README.md

 <script src="highcharts.plugin.js"></script>
 ```

-Once imported, the `<perspective viewer>` Web Component will be available in
+Once imported, the `<perspective-viewer>` Web Component will be available in
 any standard HTML on your site.
 A simple example:

 ```html